 Here’s where the math comes in handy.
 Before you can calculate the potency of your edible, you need to figure out how many milligrams of THC you are adding to your butter.
 You do this by converting the THC percentage per gram into total milligrams.
 Assuming that the cannabis you are using contains 10 percent THC, here’s what the calculation would look like: (10 percent ÷ 100) X 1000 milligrams = 100 milligrams of total THC

 Now that we’ve got the first two calculations down, you can figure out the dosage of your cannabutter.
 Here’s what the full calculation looks like for the Fast Cannabutter recipe:

-(7 grams cannabis) ÷ (8 tablespoon butter) = 0.875 grams of cannabis per table tablespoon of butter.
+(7 grams of cannabis) ÷ (8 tablespoons of butter) = 0.875 grams of cannabis per table tablespoon of butter.

 (10 percent ÷ 100) X 1000 milligrams= 100 milligrams of total THC

 (0.875 grams per tablespoon) X (100 milligrams of THC) = 87.5 milligrams of THC per tablespoon of butter.

 If you’re using our Fast Cannabutter recipe with cannabis that contains around 10 percent THC, you can expect each tablespoon of butter to contain around 87.5 milligrams of psychoactive.
 That’s some potent stuff!
 If you’re using a top-shelf flower containing around 20 percent THC, that number goes up to 175 milligrams per tablespoon.

 These simple calculations can give you a ballpark estimate regarding the potency of your edibles.
 Yet, it’s important to note that these numbers are not exact.
 For best results, it is useful to assume that there is less THC and CBD in your cannabutter than you would expect based on this data.